Frxhb/youtubedl_script/README.md

 ```bash
 sudo apt-get install python3
 ```
-3. If you havent alreasy curl installed, install curl.
-I you have, move to step 3.
+3. If you havent already curl installed, install curl.
+I you have, move to step 4.
 ```bash
 sudo apt-get install curl
 ```